Chris Brown Party Tour Revealed

 Chris Brown’s last tour was in 2015, for his One Hell of a Nite Tour.
 This tour featured Migos, Fetty Wap, French Montana, Omarion, and Kid Ink.
 French Montana and Chris Brown just can’t seem to get enough of each other.
 They are partnering up again for Chris Brown’s 2017 Party Tour

-Brown hasn’t toured since his 2015 “One Hell of a Nite Tour,” which featured Migos, Fetty Wap, French Montana, Omarion and Kid Ink.

-50 Cent and French Montana have quite a history with each other, The fact that they both will be touring together with Chris Brown is certainly fascinating.
+French Montana and 50 Cent have quite a history with each other, The fact that they both will be touring together with Chris Brown is certainly fascinating.
 Both 50 Cent and French Montana had a few back and forth targeted Instagram videos at each other, started by French Montana.
 This led to a few more dramatic exchanges over social media, but has since fizzled out.
 Since this happened in 2015, hopefully this is all just water under the bridge, and the two infamous rappers can tour together without any drama.

-Chris Brown also took to Twitter to announce his upcoming tour, stating “DATES COMING ASAP!!!!
-Whens the last time you’ve been to a show/concert and have actually been entertained???
-WE COMING!!!!”

-Twitter was the same platform that Chris Brown used to announce his new single, Party.
+Twitter was the same platform that Chris Brown used to announce his new single, “Party.”
 This song also features Usher and Gucci Mane, both well-known, chart-topping R&B/hip-hop artists.

 WORLD PREMIERE!!! #PARTY @Vevo @usher @gucci1017 https://t.co/c1ltgXYZq1 pic.twitter.com/EfoNpUvikk